Benjamin-Piper/Benjamin-Piper.github.io/content/blog/diversifying-the-toolset.md

 Hsu remarks in
 [this blog post](https://www.sacrideo.us/un-structured-programming/) that in APL he can make multiple sketches of approaching a problem and view them all at once on the screen.
-I think this quote from A.N.
-Whitehead neatly sums this up:
+I think this quote from A. N. Whitehead neatly sums this up:

 {% blockquote(url="https://quod.lib.umich.edu/u/umhistmath/AAW5995.0001.001") %}
 By relieving the brain of all unnecessary work, a good notation sets it free to